 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Springfield and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Springfield average rent prices in the chart below.

-Springfield rent prices increased over the last month.
-From May to June, the city experienced a 0.99% increase for the price of a one-bedroom apartment.
-The rent price for a Springfield one-bedroom apartments currently stands at $713.0.
+Springfield rent prices decreased over the last month.
+From August to September, the city experienced a -0.56% decrease for the price of a one-bedroom apartment.
+The rent price for a Springfield one-bedroom apartments currently stands at $712.0.

-Rent prices have increased in Springfield over the last month.
+Rent prices have decreased in Springfield over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 0 of the Springfield suburbs increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 1 of the Springfield suburb increased last month.
+On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rents did not increase in any of the Springfield suburbs
+Rents did not decrease in any of the Springfield suburbs.

-Rent growth in Springfield over the past year has been on the rise.
+Rent growth in Springfield over the past year has been declining.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Springfield average rent prices appear to be relatively affordable for local residents.

 The price for a Springfield one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.